The Electronic Intifada 6 September 2025

 “We have to build on the strengths of Corbynism – its energy, mass appeal and bold policy platform – and we also have to recognize its limitations.
 It capitulated to the IHRA definition of anti-Semitism,” she told Eagleton.

-“When it came under attack from the state and the media, [Corbynism] should have fought back, recognising that these are our class enemies.
+“When it came under attack from the state and the media, [Corbynism] should have fought back, recognizing that these are our class enemies.
 But instead it was frightened and far too conciliatory.
 This was a serious mistake … You cannot give these people an inch.”

 But it was at the Rebel Tent that Sultana first came out explicitly as an anti-Zionist.
 Later that day she repeated her comment on Twitter/X.

 Responding to a reporter from right-wing newspaper The Telegraph, Sultana wrote: “The smears won’t work this time.
 I say it loudly and proudly: I’m an anti-Zionist.
-Print that.”
+Print that.”In line with her position that Britain’s corporate media are class enemies, Sultana had initially refused to comment, the paper reported.

-Along with other establishment outlets, The Telegraph published attacks on Sultana, including from from such Israel lobby groups as the Board of Deputies of British Jews.
+Along with other establishment outlets, The Telegraph published attacks on Sultana, including from such Israel lobby groups as the Board of Deputies of British Jews.

 “Calling the recognition of the IHRA definition of anti-Semitism a ‘capitulation’ is a grave insult,” Andrew Gilbert, the Board of Deputies vice-president told The Telegraph.